The official portal for all public data in Haiti

 Electricity generation per capita

-Evolution of annual electricity generation per capita in Haiti, measured in kilowatt-hours (kWh).
+Evolution of annual electricity generation per capita in Haiti, measured in kilowatt-hours (kWh), over the period 2000–2024.

 CO₂ emissions per capita